pnp/sp-dev-fx-webparts/samples/README-template.md

   * `npm install`
   * `gulp serve`

-> Don't want to clone the entire repository?
-Try downloading this folder [as a Zip file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/YOUR-SOLUTION-NAME).
-Unzip the file, and continue with the command-line instructions.

 ## Features

 Description of the web part with possible additional details than in short summary.